dsc-courses/dsc10-2023-fa/syllabus.md

   will show you how to use it in class.

 Make sure you can access all three sites ASAP.
 It's a good idea to bookmark them, too (though they're all linked at the top of this website).
-You'll also need a **Zoom** account to access remote office hours.
-You should already have an account through UCSD; see the [Zoom guide](https://edtech.ucsd.edu/education-continuity-tools-and-resources/zoom-guides.html) for more help.

 {: .warning }
 **Note that we will not be using Canvas this quarter.
 Please do not contact the staff through Canvas – we won't be able to read it!**